-- Jaggar A.M., 2001, “Feminist Ethics,” in Encyclopedia of Ethics, L.C.
+- –––, 2001, “Feminist Ethics”, in L.C.
 Becker and C.B.
-Becker (eds.), New York: Routledge, 528–539.
+Becker (eds.), Encyclopedia of Ethics, New York: Routledge, 528–39.

 - Kittay, E.F., 1999, Love’s Labor: Essays on Women, Equality, and Dependency, New York: Routledge.

 - Kittay, E.F. and E.K.
-Feder (eds.), 2002, The Subject of Care: Feminist Perspectives on Dependency, Totowa NJ: Rowman and Littlefield.
+Feder (eds.), 2003, The Subject of Care: Feminist Perspectives on Dependency, Totowa, N.J.: Rowman & Littlefield.

-- Kukla, R., 2005, Mass Hysteria: Medicine, Culture, and Mothers’ Bodies, Lanham MD: Rowman and Littlefield.
+- Kukla, R., 2005, Mass Hysteria: Medicine, Culture, and Mothers’ Bodies, Lanham MD: Rowman & Littlefield.